bnmoch3/blog/_posts/2023-07-25-duckdb-json-wrangling.md

 There's lots of other queries to try out, especially on the full github dataset.
-Querying JSON can be tricky since it involves a lot of plucking fields and unnesting entries, plus different values probably have different schemas.
+Querying JSON can be tricky since it involves a lot of plucking fields and unnesting entries, plus different values might not have the same schema.
 DuckDB does make things a bit easier though by providing various functions and helpers.
 And some SQL know-how really goes a long way when dealing with JSON.